holysoles/bot-wrangler-traefik-plugin/README.md

 [![codecov](https://codecov.io/gh/holysoles/bot-wrangler-traefik-plugin/graph/badge.svg?token=1GCKDQSR7R)](https://codecov.io/gh/holysoles/bot-wrangler-traefik-plugin)
 ![Issues](https://img.shields.io/github/issues/holysoles/bot-wrangler-traefik-plugin)

 Bot Wrangler is a Traefik plugin designed to improve your web application's security and performance by managing bot traffic effectively.
 With the rise of large language model (LLM) data scrapers, it has become crucial to control automated traffic from bots.
-Bot Wrangler provides a solution to log, block, or otherwise handle traffic from unwanted LLM bots, ensuring that your resources are protected and your content remains accessibility only to those desired.
+Bot Wrangler provides a solution to log, block, or otherwise handle traffic from unwanted LLM bots, ensuring that your resources are protected and your content remains accessibile only to those desired.

-LLM Bot user agents are retrieved from [ai-robots-txt](https://github.com/ai-robots-txt/ai.robots.txt).
+By default, Bot user agents are retrieved from [ai-robots-txt](https://github.com/ai-robots-txt/ai.robots.txt).
 Any queries to a service where this middleware is implemented will provide this list when `/robots.txt` is queried.
-If a request is from a bot in the LLM bot list, meaning its ignoring `robots.txt`, a configurable remediation action is taken:
+If an incoming request matches the bot list, meaning it is ignoring your `robots.txt`, a configurable remediation action is taken:

 - `PASS`: Do nothing (no-op)
 - `LOG`: write a log message about the visitor, the default behavior